top of page

 Storage Tank Water Heaters

 The storage tank heater, still the most common type of water heater in the United States, heats a supply of water and stores it for later use.
-Newspaper advertisements 1945 suggest that an "automatic gas or electric water heater" could help keep a constant flow of hot water to the home.
+Newspaper advertisements from 1945 suggest that an "automatic gas or electric water heater" could help keep a constant flow of hot water to the home.

 Tankless Water Heaters